Zoomlevel/project_beatmaster-2009-/README.md

-i wrote this while learning c++, coming from BASIC. some of the code is quite cool! :) some of it you read - and start to drink.
+i wrote this years ago while learning c++, coming from BASIC. some of the code is quite cool! :) some of it you read - and start to drink.